c-en/AADTMatcher/README.md

    With the default settings, this can take up to 8 hours or more on a single machine.
 To change the amount of time spent per machine, change `maxTime` in `tabu.py` to the maximum time spent calculating (in seconds).

    Because the algorithm is randomized, the more time spent, the more likely it is to find a better solution.
-As such, it is **highly encouraged** to run the Matcher independently on multiple machines, and select the best result (as determined by the smallest `clearing_error`, which is printed in the terminal once the Matcher has finished).
+As such, it is **highly encouraged** to run the Matcher independently on multiple machines (err, parallel processing, amirite?), and select the best result (as determined by the smallest `clearing_error`, which is printed in the terminal once the Matcher has finished).

 4. The best allocation found will be exported as a matrix to `allocations.csv`.
 Each dance's roster and emails will be exported to the folder `rosters/` in the file `[choreographer_name].csv`.